prashasth-nair/Twitter-Bot/README.md

 # Twitter Bot

-This Twitter bot is designed to post Programming Quotes after a interval of time automatically.
+This Twitter bot is intelligently designed to effortlessly share Programming Quotes at scheduled intervals, automating the infusion of coding wisdom into your Twitter feed.

 ## Features

-- Scheduled Tweets
+- ***Scheduled Tweets:*** Set it and forget it.
+The bot ensures a consistent flow of programming inspiration on your Twitter account.
-- Send Programming Quotes
+- ***Send Programming Quotes:*** Choose from a curated collection or add your own favorite programming quotes to share with your followers.
-- Customizable
+- ***Customizable:*** Tailor the bot to fit your preferences.
+Customization is key.

 ## Installation